Healthcare & Health Insurance in Spain

 Will I need to travel to see a specialist?

 "I would not return to my home country (US) for medical care.
-I would stay in Spain to receive the care, it’s excellent in Spain," remarked one member in Granada.
+I would stay in Spain to receive the care, it’s excellent in Spain," explained one expat living in Granada, Spain.

 Are common prescription medications available in Spain?